aldesgroup/arsenald/website/docs/aldev/intro.md

 # Aldev Documentation

-Aldev is the code assistance and development tools component of the Arsenald stack.
+Aldev is the code assistance and development tools component of the Devotion stack.
 It provides intelligent code assistance and development tools to enhance your workflow.

 ## Features